Nordic bread culture: Today

-21st century innovations

-Bank of recipes and information—In 2007, the information office for bread and cereals (Opplysningskontoret for brød og korn) was founded.
+In 2007, the information office for bread and cereals (Opplysningskontoret for brød og korn) was founded.
 Their slogan is “Bread for every meal”.
 Their aim is to increase the consumption of bread and cereals.
 They have created websites for nutrition, facts, recipes, school and press.
-Last year, they held an innovative competition for pupils to make the best school bread.
+Last year, they held a competition for pupils to make the best school bread.

 Sweden

 History

 Since the very beginning, bread-making has always been a male task and associated with high status in Sweden.
 These first breads were baked using barley flour, or perhaps wheat for thin or flat bread cakes (tunnbröd).
 Bread became an important item in the new Christian religion (AD 900) for celebrating Holy Communion (bread and wine), which emphasised bread as being both new and important.

 Thin bread was baked on stones or iron plates or in a large oven, and this tradition is still in existence today.

-In Medieval times (1100–1200 AD) in central and southern Sweden, rye flour was baked into soft loaves or, in the central regions, into crispbread (knäckebröd, “bread which can be broken”).
+In medieval times (1100–1200 AD) in central and southern Sweden, rye flour was baked into soft loaves or, in the central regions, into crispbread (knäckebröd, “bread which can be broken”).
 The crispbread was baked with a hole in the middle so that it could be threaded over a beam and stored suspended from the ceiling.
 From Medieval times and the introduction of the first simple watermills, these flatbreads and crispbreads were baked only once or twice a year and kept dry in a storage chamber.

 Rye flour was sometimes mixed with pea flour or, in times of famine, bark.
 From the 18th century, it was mixed with grated potatoes to make it last longer.
 Oatmeal was used in southwestern Sweden to bake thin breads or flatbreads.
 Sour dough was used as yeast, along with yeast from beer production (from the 19th century).
 Around 1860–70, industrial pressed yeast production started to result in more voluminous bread.

 In southern Sweden, rye bread was more often baked into softer and thick bread cakes (kavring, “round bread”), and from the 19th century flavoured with syrup or molasses.
 Professional male bakers started to sell bread in the cities during the 13th century.
 However, in the countryside, everyday bread was baked at home by the women.
 Swedish recipe books dating from the 17th–18th century contain recipes of cakes, but not everyday bread, indicating that cakes were baked less often and amongst the higher echelons of society.
 The process of how to make everyday bread was kept among women as tacit knowledge.